mahilab/Syntacts/gui.md

 # Using the Spatializer

-- You can change the spatial layout of a Signal using the Spatializer.
+- You can change the spatial layout of how a Signal is played using the Spatializer.
-- Start by dragging a Signal from the Library onto the Signal bar on the right side of the Spatializer.
+- Start by dragging the desired Signal from the Library onto the Signal bar on the right side of the Spatializer.
 - You can create a grid representing the physical layout of your tactor array by changing the number of X and Y divisions.
   - To make the grid 1-Dimensional, click the grid button next to the divisions.
+- Position the channels on the grid using the `Fill` button and dragging the channel numbers to the desired locations.
+- You can then set a virtual target coordinate and radius to play and blend multiple tactors at once.
+Do this by right-mouse dragging the target around the grid or by using the Position and Radius toggles on the right side of the Spatializer.
+- The volume of channels is interpolated according to a specified roll-off law (ie. linear, logarithmic, etc.) based on their proximity to the target location using.
+You can change this using the Roll-Off drop-down bar.

+*Demo:*